hidenitt4/PlotGUI/README.md

 ### Reference 1<br>

+- Previous, but still relevant version of GUI (QuickView is replaced by segmented button to select either 4, 6, or 12 plot views)
 - Default, 4 plot view
 - Manual selection Toplevel and facecolor change on selection
 - Annotation on click
 - Parameter frame is currently hidden (can be made visible using thin gray button)